DannyArends/CTLmapping/README.md

 ```
 library(ctl)                            # Load the library
 ?ctl                                    # Show the general help for ctl
+?CTLscan                                # Show the help for the CTLscan function
 ```

+#### Algorithm

+Learn more about the [algorithm](https://github.com/DannyArends/CTLmapping/blob/master/learn%20CTL/ALGORITHM.md) behind CTL mapping

 ### Compile the standalone executable
+Note: makefiles to produce standalone executable are linux specific and will now work under windows

 Optimized versions of the software are also available for more high throughput data.
-Here we explain how to build a standalone executable version using C
+The follwoing two paragraphs explain how to build a standalone executable version using either the C front-end code or the D 2.0 front-end code.

 #### (C version)

-Just run 'make' from a terminal / command line:
+Clone the repository from github, move into the CTLmappinf folder and run 'make' from a terminal / command line:

     $ make versionC                                          # Compile the executable
     $ make static                                            # Compile the static library